CtrlK

 Trigger Term Quality

 Includes strong natural keywords users would say: 'TypeScript', 'generics', 'conditional types', 'mapped types', 'template literals', 'utility types', 'type-safe', 'type logic', 'compile-time type safety'.
-These are terms developers naturally use when seeking help with advanced TypeScript typing.
+These cover the main terms a developer would use when seeking help with advanced TypeScript types.

 3 / 3